sabi235/introcept/readme.md

 ## Coding task for Software Engineer

-The task is to build using Laravel 5.2 Framework and mysql for database
+The task is build using Laravel 5.2 Framework and mysql for database

 ### Task